Talent Acquisition & HR Solutions

 Some people spend years dedicating valuable free time to a particular hobby or passion that ignites their spirit while holding down a day job.
 But the beginning of a new year is the perfect time to reflect on how you’re actually spending your time.
 Did you know you spend an average of 90,000 hours of your life at your job?
 It only makes sense you want to love what you do with that much time.
 Do you daydream of turning your passion into your life’s work?
 Check out the three steps below to see if turning your passion into a business is right for you -- and how you can make it happen.
 (Click here to tweet this list.)

 1. Ask tough questions about your passionTransitioning from moonlighting to working on your passion project full time can be a tough journey, so you need to be resolute in your commitment.
 When your passion becomes your job, there will be days when it’s no longer fun and starts to feel like work.
 Will you be able to power through these days and maintain the drive that got you started?
 You also need to be realistic about finances.
 Forgoing a stable job and income is one of the hardest parts of the process, but if you get creative, you can make your passion profitable.
 Your project may be a noble cause, but at first glance, not necessarily lucrative.
-Consider creating a product that empowers the cause you are passionate about by funding projects like scholarships or donations — which, at the same time, still pays your bills.
+Consider creating a product that empowers the cause you are passionate about by funding projects like scholarships or donations -- which, at the same time, still pays your bills.
 Be sure to do your research and spend time seriously considering the profitability of your passion.